SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

-# Contributing to Sonar Scanner for .NET
+# Contributing to SonarScanner for .NET

 There are many ways you can contribute to the SonarScanner for .NET project, some very easy and others more involved.
 We want to be friendly and welcoming to all potential contributors, so we ask that everyone involved abide